ScyRS0822/Cloud-Effect/README.md

 # CloudRadiativeEffect
-The detail outputs related to my GRL paper
+The detail outputs related to my CET paper